 Form 6252: Everything You Need to Know

 IRS Tax Form 6252 includes the earnings in your taxes for the year in which the sale happened.
-3 min read
+4 min read

 What Is IRS Tax Form 6252?

-- depreciation allowed or allowable
+- Allowed depreciation

 What Is an Installment Sale?

-- supplier gross sales
+- Inventory sales

-- installment obligation
+- Installment obligation

-Purpose of IRS Form 6252
+Purpose of Form 6252